elephantscale/es-training-new/python/slides/PYTHON-Database.md

   * **pd.to_sql**  writes to db

-  * Index: Python will write the index unless you say (index=‘false’)
+  * Index: Python will write the index unless you say (index='false')

   * Many other `pd.to_*` type functions